• Skip to primary navigation

 The new Dragon spacecraft is designed to dock automatically with the ISS.
 It can carry 50% more science payloads.
 Along with the supplies for the station and astronauts, the capsule is aimed to bring several experiments as well.
 These projects include the European Space Agency’s Bioasteriod, COVID-19 drug research experiment, and Nanoracks’ commercial Airlock module.

-Filed Under: Space Tagged With: Space, Space Companies, SpaceX
+Filed Under: Space Tagged With: news, Space, Space Companies, SpaceX

 Related Stories